Carine-69/medical-llm-chatbot/README.md

 **Q: What is the mechanism of action of aspirin?**
 > Aspirin works by inhibiting cyclooxygenase (COX) enzymes, which are responsible for producing prostaglandins — chemicals that cause inflammation, pain, and fever.

+This test can be found in model/ipynb_checkpoints/retrainchepoint.ipynb, where I tested the 2000 checkpoints model I had trained at that time.
 ---

 ##  How to Run